makrai/notes/jackendoff90-sem-struct.md

     so that one term of the relation does not have to be listed at all in the lexicon, or (3) barring that,
-  * how the relation can be expressed lexically so as to minimize the difference among the uses in question.
-In the
+  * how the relation can be expressed lexically so as to minimize the difference among the uses in question
     * worst case, we can always fall back on mere homonymy (the two _bank_s)
     * [for] making the learner's job easier, a formal lexical relation is
       preferable: learning one use then makes it easier to learn the other